Electromagnetic control of synchronized gear shifting

 If the OSS sensor fails, the TSS sensor signal is used as a substitute.

-Transmission range sensor (TR)
+Transmission Range (TR) Sensor

-TR sensor signals are used to perform the following functions:
+The TR sensor signals are used to perform the following functions:

-• starter relay activation
+• activation of the starter interlock relay

 • turning on the reversing lights

-The TFT sensor is located on the internal wiring harness to the oil sump solenoid valves.
-This is a resistor that measures the temperature of the transmission fluid.
+The TFT sensor is located on the internal wiring harness that goes to the oil pan solenoids.
+It is a resistor that measures the temperature of the transmission fluid.
 The transmission fluid temperature information is used by the PCM to perform the following functions:

-Overdrive switch (O/D)
+Overdrive (O/D) switch

 Pos.Spare Part NoName